NeLLi-team/gvclass/ALPHA_TESTING.md

 The URL/version/sha256 are pinned in `config/gvclass_config.yaml`; the download is checksum-verified before it is installed.
 Nothing else to configure.

-> Already have a released `resources/` (v1.6.0)? gvclass treats an existing,
-> complete database as up to date and will **not** auto-upgrade.
-To pull the
+> gvclass now auto-updates the database when the installed `DB_VERSION` is older
+> than the version pinned in the config, so an existing `resources/` (v1.6.0 or
+> v1.7.0) is refreshed to v1.7.1 on the next run (interactive: prompted;
-> v1.7.1 bundle, point gvclass at a fresh location:
+> non-interactive: automatic).
+To force a clean re-download, point gvclass at a
+> fresh location:
 > `export GVCLASS_DB=/path/to/empty/dir` (or move your old `resources/` aside),
 > then run `pixi run setup-db`.